Things settle down after the holidays, but only slightly. Minnesotans tend to celebrate winter. You know how it is--if you can't fight it...

 John Beargrease Sled Dog Marathon

-The 27th running of this race commemorates, as always, the life of John Beargrease, Chippewa native who delivered mail by dog sled along the frozen North Shore in the late 1800s.
+The 29th running of this race commemorates, as always, the life of John Beargrease, Chippewa native who delivered mail by dog sled along the frozen North Shore in the late 1800s.
 It’s the longest race in the lower 48, and acts as a qualifying run for Alaska’s Iditarod.
-Several days of events surround the actual race, which takes place on Jan.
-31.
+Several days of events surround the actual race, which starts on Jan.
+29.